Ferdousi33/Supervised_Model_Selection_for_Risk_Scoring/README.md

 ## Outputs and plots

-**Confusion Matrix :** Shows the number of patients correctly or incorrectly classified by the model **Feature Importance :** Underscore the top features contributing most to heart disease prediction **Risk Score Table :** Summarizes predicted risk scores that is categorized into low, medium and high risk levels
+**Confusion Matrix :** Shows the number of patients correctly or incorrectly classified by the model **Feature Importance :** Underscores the top features contributing most to heart disease prediction **Risk Score Table :** Summarizes predicted risk scores that is categorized into low, medium and high risk levels

-Visual outputs are in the image folder
+Visual outputs are in the images folder and dataset used for the project is in dataset folder.

-## Repository Structure